w3f/research/docs/polkadot/networking/3-avail-valid.md

 The data of the pieces are distributed via the following communication links:

-1. all validators in their in-neighbour set, as defined by in the overlay topology below
+1. all validators in their in- and out-neighbour sets, as defined by in the overlay topology below
 2. all other validators in the same preliminary-check set; this is the same as the parachain validator set
 3. all other validators in the same approval-checking set